Boron monofluoride

-Boron monofluoride or fluoroborylene is a chemical compound with formula BF, one atom of boron and one of fluorine.
-It was discovered as an unstable gas and only in 2009 found to be a stable ligand combining with transition metals, in the same way as carbon monoxide.
+Boron monofluoride or fluoroborylene is a chemical compound with the formula BF, one atom of boron and one of fluorine.
+It is an unstable gas, but it is a stable ligand on transition metals, in the same way as carbon monoxide.
 It is a subhalide, containing fewer than the normal number of fluorine atoms, compared with boron trifluoride.
 It can also be called a borylene, as it contains boron with two unshared electrons.
 BF is isoelectronic with carbon monoxide and dinitrogen; each molecule has 14 electrons.

 Structure

-The experimental B–F bond length is 1.26267 Å. Despite being isoelectronic to the triple-bonded species CO and N2, computational studies generally agree that the true bond order is much lower than 3.
+The experimental B–F bond length is 1.26267 Å. Despite being isoelectronic to CO and N2, each of which is typically described as having a triple bond, computational studies generally agree that the true bond order is much lower than 3.
 One reported computed bond order for the molecule is 1.4, compared with 2.6 for CO and 3.0 for N2.

-BF is unusual in that the dipole moment is inverted with fluorine having a positive charge even though it is the more electronegative element.
+BF is unusual in that the dipole moment is inverted, with fluorine having a positive charge even though it is the more electronegative element.
 This is explained by the 2sp orbitals of boron being reoriented and having a higher electron density.
 Backbonding, or the transfer of π orbital electrons for the fluorine atom, is not required to explain the polarization.

 Preparation

-Boron monofluoride can be prepared by passing boron trifluoride gas at 2000 °C over a boron rod.
+Boron monofluoride can be prepared by passing boron trifluoride gas at 2000 °C, at reduced pressure (below 1 mm Hg) over a boron rod.
 It can be condensed at liquid nitrogen temperatures (−196 °C).

 Properties

-Boron monofluoride molecules have a dissociation energy of 7.8 eV or heat of formation −27.5±3 kcal/mole 760 kJ/mol.
-The first ionization potential is 11.115 eV. ωe is 1765 cm−1.
+Boron monofluoride molecules have a dissociation energy of 7.8 eV or heat of formation −27.5±3 kcal/mole or 757±14 kJ/mol.
+The first ionization potential is 11.115 eV.
+The spectroscopic constants vibrational frequency ωe of BF+ (X 2Σ+) is 1765 cm−1 and for neutral BF (X 1Σ+) it is 1402.1 cm−1.
+The anharmonicity of BF is 11.84 cm−1.